 Standard event data models facilitate the transfer of information from producers to consumers.
 The use of recognized standards event schema permits the discovery and processing of events from a large variety of potentially different sources across a VO.
 Ideally, to avoid mediation costs, the resource event model and the infrastructure event model should be closely aligned.
-Also, to accommodate domain-specific events, event schemas should be extensible.
-The event schema currently under development in the OASIS WSDM-TC accommodates the existing CIM event model and may be used as the basis for the OGSA event data model.
+Also, to accommodate domain-specific events, event schema should be extensible.
+For example, assuming the WSRF Basic Profile, the event schema developed in the OASIS WSDM-TC, which also accommodates the existing CIM event model, may be used as the basis for the OGSA event data model.